MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > [!CAUTION]
 > Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for an immediate migration to Microsoft Teams Rooms on Windows experience.

+Use of the Migration Launcher app on Surface Hub 2S involves significant changes to the operating system and stored data.
+Here are key points to understand before proceeding with the migration process:

-- Migration completely removes the Windows 10 Team edition operating system that comes with Surface Hub 2S.
+- **Removes the Windows 10 Team Edition OS:** Migration completely eliminates the Windows 10 Team edition operating system preinstalled on the Surface Hub 2S.
-- By selecting to install the Migration Launcher app on a Surface Hub 2S and initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.
+- **Requires consent for data and configuration removal:** By installing and initiating the Migration Launcher app on a Surface Hub 2S, you agree to the complete removal of the Windows 10 Team edition OS.
+This includes uninstalling and erasing all accounts, data, and existing configurations.
-- The Microsoft Teams Rooms on Windows experience results in increased energy consumption on Surface Hub due to changes in sleep state and power management settings.
-- This app doesn't affect first-generation Surface Hub models.
-The Microsoft Teams Rooms on Windows experience isn't supported on first-generation Surface Hubs (Surface Hub v1).
+- **Not applicable to first-generation Surface Hubs:** The Microsoft Teams Rooms on Windows experience and the Migration Launcher app don't support or affect first-generation Surface Hubs (Surface Hub v1).
-- The migration process involves downloading approximately 30 GB and requires a minimum amount of available storage on-system to create a temporary partition.
+- **Requires significant download and storage space:** The migration process necessitates downloading approximately 30 GB of data and needs sufficient on-system storage to establish a temporary partition.
+- **Increases energy consumption:** Switching to the Microsoft Teams Rooms on Windows experience leads to higher energy usage due to adjustments in sleep state and power management settings.

 ## Prerequisites